UsmanSarwar833/flutter_firestoreRecord/README.md

-this project has two feature
+This project has two feature

 1)chat
 in chat we creates a chat messaging app